Recreational Events and Road/Lane Closures

 *State permit form is required if closing any state-maintained roadways and/or locking down the Main Street or Ortega bridge drawspan.

-You do not need special permission for events that meet the following conditions:
+You do not need special permission from Traffic Engineering for events that meet the following conditions:

 - Held entirely on private property

-- Will not completely block vehicular traffic and/or access to homes or businesses
+- Will not block vehicular traffic and/or access to homes or businesses

 - Do not require special traffic controls through barricades and/or police officers